bangbangcon/bangbangcon.github.io/speakers.md

 in order to address the rest of them.
 Be prepared for your assumptions about text and language to be challenged!

-[**Jake**](http://jgl.nyc) is a Core Engineer at Meetup in NYC, and currently leads the International team there.
+[**Jake**](http://jgl.nyc) is a Core Engineering Manager at Meetup in NYC, and currently leads the International team there.
 He previously studied Software Engineering at McGill University.
 In his spare time, Jake likes to explore the vast array of culinary options that NYC has to offer.

 ---